wyswilson/bskild/readme.md

 ### Occupations
 An [occupation](https://en.wikipedia.org/wiki/Job) or job is one's role in the labour market or economy, often a regular or principal activity performed for payment.
 Each `occupation` object has the following attributes.
-- `id` :
+- `id` : A globally unique identifier for the occupation.
-- `name` : The name of the occupation
+- `name` : The name of the occupation.
-- `desc` : A human-readable description of the high level responsibilities of the occupation
+- `desc` : A human-readable description of the high level responsibilities of the occupation.
 - `alternatives` : A list of other names that the occupation is also known by.

 An example response of an `occupation` object: